 With thanks to fellow travel blogger Jurga from Full Suitcase: you can see her full post about the best things to do in Antwerp here.

-While most people visiting Belgium go to Brussels, Ghent or Bruges, the real gem – Antwerp – is still often overlooked.
+Most people visiting Belgium go to Brussels, Ghent or Bruges.
+The real gem – Antwerp – is often overlooked.
 Nominated as one of the top 10 cities to visit in 2018 by the Lonely Planet, Antwerp is actually my top choice if you are planning a city break in Belgium.

-Antwerp has it all: history, traditional as well as modern architecture, lots of museums, unusual street art, quirky bars and fancy restaurants, and some of the best boutique shopping in Belgium.
-Whether you come for a day or a weekend, alone or with family and friends, you’ll be pleasantly surprised by a great variety of places to see and things to do.
+Antwerp has it all: history, traditional and modern architecture, lots of museums, unusual street art, quirky bars and fancy restaurants, and some of the best boutique shopping in Belgium.
+You’ll be pleasantly surprised by a great variety of places to see and things to do in Antwerp.
 Walk through the old town, take a harbour boat tour, or rent a bike and explore many parks in and around the city.

 Here are some of my favourite spots not to be missed in Antwerp: the magnificent old town with some of the finest 16th century guild houses at the city’s main square; Grote Markt; the Cathedral; the 10th century castle; and the newest additions to the city’s skyline: MAS museum, the New Port House, and the futuristic pedestrian Park Bridge.